Exatio/Exatio/README.md

 I'm currently enhancing my skills in game development, focusing on bridging the gap between creativity and technical precision.
 Although the mathematical aspects present a challenge, they also offer an exciting opportunity for growth and mastery.

-Feel free to explore my projects, provide feedback, or reach out for collaboration opportunities!
+Feel free to explore my projects or provide feedback!